Concepts, terms and definitions

 Alarm already closed

-• A past and closed alarm that is registered in the plant statistics.
+• A past alarm that is closed and recorded in the plant statistics.

 Alarm closed

-• An old alarm event is registered in the plant statistics.
+• An old alarm event is recorded in the plant statistics.